 Let us now assume that $v$ is not a support vertex.
-Since at most one of $v_i$'s is a $4$-vertex by Proposition \ref{prop: v has two 4 neighbour}, we have $\mu^*(v)\geq 0$ after $v$ sends $\frac{1}{3}$ to its each incident $3$-face by R1, $\frac{1}{9}$ to its each $3$-neighbour by R2, and $\frac{1}{15}$ to its $4$-neighbour by R7(a) (if exists).
+Since at most one of $v_i$'s is a $4$-vertex by Proposition \ref{prop: v has two 4 neighbour}, we have $\mu^*(v)\geq 0$ after $v$ sends $\frac{1}{3}$ to each of its incident $3$-faces by R1, $\frac{1}{9}$ to each of its $3$-neighbours by R2, and $\frac{1}{15}$ to its $4$-neighbour by R7(a) (if exists).

 \textbf{(3.2).} Let $n_3(v)=1$.
 Clearly, we have $2\leq m_3(v)\leq 3$ by Lemma \ref{lem:faces-in-3-face}.
 Denote by $v_5$ the $3$-neighbour of $v$.

 \textbf{(3.2.1).} Let $ m_3(v)=2$.
 By Lemma \ref{lem:5-vertex-three-4-neigh}(a), $v$ has at most three $4$-neighbours, i.e., $n_4(v)\leq 3$.
 Notice that $v$ is incident to a $5^+$-face when $v$ has a $4$-neighbour by Lemma \ref{lem:5-vertex-three-4-neigh}(b).
 In such a case, $v$ receives at least $\frac{1}{9}$ from its incident $5^+$-face by R5-R6.